Advanced Motor Fuels in Austria

 Fleet Distribution and Number of Vehicles in Austria

-In 2023 the third time in history the total fleet of motor vehicles registered in Austria passed 7 million, with 7.27 million registered motor vehicles – an increase of 0.75% or 54,444 vehicles compared to 2021.
-Passenger vehicles represent with 5.15 million vehicles (Table 1) the largest share of vehicles (70.9%).
+2023 marked the fourth time in history that the total number of motor vehicles registered in Austria exceeded 7 million, with 7.34 million registered motor vehicles — an increase of 1.0% or 70,736 vehicles compared with 2022.
+Passenger vehicles dominate the fleet with 5.19 (compared with 5.15 in 2022) million vehicles (Table 1), representing the largest share (70.6%) of vehicles in Austria.

-Fleet numbers indicate a continuous trend toward advanced alternative propulsion systems, especially toward BEVs and HEVs (Figure 1).
-For instance, there were 110,225 BEVs and 147,968 HEVs in Austria in 2022, which shows a continuing positive trend from previous years, and which follows an exponential trajectory.
-The number of vehicles powered by compressed natural gas (CNG) and liquefied petroleum gas (LPG), including bivalent ones, shows a stable, but very moderate fleet level of 5,512 vehicles (2021: 5,787).
-There is a continuing slow decrease of bivalent vehicles to 2,947 (2021: 3,132) while the CNG vehicles fleet stays stable with 2,564 (2021: 2,654).
-With 62 (2020: 55) vehicles, the fuel cell electric vehicle (FCEV) fleet is still negligible.
+Fleet numbers demonstrate a continuous trend toward advanced, alternative propulsion systems, especially toward battery electric vehicles (BEVs) and hybrid electric vehicles (HEVs) (Figure 1).
+For instance, 155,491 BEVs and 158,867 HEVs were registered in 2023, illustrating a positive trend continuing from previous years and following an exponential trajectory.
+The number of vehicles powered by CNG and liquefied petroleum gas (LPG), including bivalent ones, remained relatively stable, representing a moderate fleet level of 5,114 vehicles (compared with 5,512 in 2022).
+The number of bivalent vehicles decreased from 2,947 in 2022 to 2,771 in 2023, and the CNG vehicle fleet also decreased marginally from 2,564 in 2022 to 2,342 in 2023.
+With only 67 vehicles (up slightly from 62 in 2022), the fuel cell electric vehicle (FCEV) fleet is still negligible.

 New Registrations

-Fig. 1.
-Trends for vehicles with alternative drivetrains in Austria, 2013–2022 / Source: Statistik Austria.
+Figure 1.
+Trends for vehicles with alternative drivetrains in Austria, 2016-2023 / Source: Statistik Austria

 Average CO2 Emissions of Passenger Cars